panquequelol/panquequelol/README.md

-I'm a Frontend Developer at [America Transparente Foundation](https://americatransparente.org/), crafting interfaces for open-source tools used to access public government data, used by investigative journalists.
+Crafting interfaces for open-source tools used for investigative journalism and state transparency at the [America Transparente Foundation](https://americatransparente.org/)

 For work related stuff message me on [Linkedin](https://www.linkedin.com/in/renecaceresdeveloper/), for anything else, here's my [Twitter](https://twitter.com/panquequelol).